Worie/btt/README.md

 // 4) Additional method available in chain only - wait before triggering next action
 // 5) Action that user want to perform
 // 6) Invokes all previously defined actions, ensuring the execution order
-// 7) Returns a promise that resolves once all of the actions are fulfilled
+// 7) Returns a promise that resolves once all of the actions are fulfilled.
+//    Contains information about the status of the chain (time, value, status)
 ```

 You can even register system-wide event listener within BTT that'll trigger particular actions